OJFord/terraform-provider-mullvad/docs/index.md

 The Mullvad provider is used to interact with the resources supported by [Mullvad](https://mullvad.net).
 The provider needs to be configured with the proper credentials before it can be used.

+~> **Note:** The Mullvad API is **not** publicly documented nor versioned; so is subject to change without warning, including the possibility of requiring breaking changes to the Terraform API in order to support changes to Mullvad's.
+My temptation is to fix these in *minor* version updates, so that users are immediately aware of the problem and forced to make the necessary changes (unless perhaps it only affects a particular resource or two) - rather than continue to (try to) use the old version which may behave strangely or not work at all.
+If you have strong feelings on how to version a package with a third-party dependency that may experience breaking changes without warning, please discuss it on GitHub, suggestions welcome!

 ## Example Usage

 ```terraform